 If you’d like to be a barista, you can sign up for any number of hours any day(s) of the week, Monday – Saturday.
 You’ll learn how to run the espresso machine, make all the different of drinks, and gain valuable skills in customer service.
 You may also learn more about running a business.

-We sell soup daily for lunch, along with a variety of baked goods.
+We sell variety of baked goods and our famous Kathie’s Kookies.
 If this is something you’d enjoy helping with you can volunteer in the kitchen.
-Assist in making soup, bread, scones, and/or cookies.
-You’ll learn to mix ingredients, bake cookies, shape bread loaves, prepare filling & icing, and more!
+Assist in making a variety of pastries and cookies.
+You’ll learn to mix ingredients, bake cookies, prepare filling & icing, and more!

 We want our volunteers to succeed so we offer flexible hours and the opportunity to complete outside work.